 Guided by the Spirit of the Viniyoga Tradition

-We have a unique opportunity in this century to become more widely recognized as a leading educational institution dedicated to one of humankind’s most sophisticated and useful wellness and personal development modalities.
-Our long term goal is to grow as an international organization that provides programs at diverse locations, with a growing staff of senior yoga teachers, Yoga Therapists, and educators of yoga professionals.
+We have a unique opportunity in this century to become widely recognized as a leading educational institution dedicated to one of humankind’s most sophisticated and useful wellness and personal development modalities: Viniyoga.
+Our long-term goal is to grow as a diverse, international organization that provides programs around the world, with a growing staff of senior yoga teachers, Yoga Therapists, and educators of yoga professionals.

 We are dedicated to offering high quality educational experiences in the following areas: personal transformation programs for students of yoga, professional certification programs for yoga teachers and Yoga Therapists and continuing education opportunities for yoga teachers, Yoga Therapists and professionals in the field of health and wellness.